 Skiing Wearables.
 It might take a while for them to become mainstream, but, just like autonomous cars which we’ll have to give in to eventually, we could all be wired up to Augmented Reality (AR) apps and accessories in the near future.

 AR has already made inroads into the ski gear market with companies like Oakley and Smith Optics producing AR goggles with direct-to-eye Recon HD displays to enhance the skier experience.
 Heated goggles (by ABOM, for example) are eliminating fog forever, and multi-setting heated clothing (by Seirus, Volt, Gerbing and Ansai) is counteracting the cold, enabling skiers to stay outdoors longer at higher, colder altitudes.

-Ski instruction and race training are being enabled year round by Virtual Reality simulators (made by SkyTechSport) which replicate the experience of skiing down a run, complete with VR backdrops from different resorts.
+Meanwhile we can reduce our carbon footprint by NOT travelling to the mountains.
+Ski instruction and race training are already being enabled year round by Virtual Reality simulators (made by SkyTechSport) which replicate the experience of skiing down a run, complete with VR backdrops from different resorts.